Two-Sided Marketplace Cold Start: 2026 Playbook From 9 Cases

 Phase 2 of 4: Synthetic or AI Supply Seed

 Phase two is where 2026 diverges from 2015 hardest.
 Hand-curated supply seeding (Airbnb's photographer team, Lyft's W-2 drivers) cost six-to-seven figures and bought weeks not months of supply.
-AI-generated synthetic supply costs four-to-five figures and ships in days.
+AI-generated synthetic supply costs in a low-to-mid budget band and ships in days.
 Fiverr's disclosure that 23% of new-geo cold-start GMV in 2026 comes from synthetic profiles is the clearest public datapoint that the practice has gone mainstream, but the toolchain is general: a competent founder can stand up 200 well-formed seller listings in 48 hours using a combination of GPT-class models for descriptions, image-generation for hero assets, and a verification loop the team runs by hand on the resulting batch.

 The risk is the obvious one: synthetic supply that does not convert when buyers actually arrive damages trust irreversibly.
 The 2026 best practice mitigates by labeling synthetic listings (or routing them to a separate browse surface), capping synthetic supply at 30% of total inventory in any geo, and converting them to real supply within 60 days using the demand signal the synthetic seed generated.
 The synthetic listings are scaffolding, not the building.
 Teams that treat them as the building ship a marketplace that looks alive at launch and dies inside 90 days when the first cohort of buyers asks for things the synthetic supply cannot deliver.